 INFO Filter Efficiency

 From this, you should see a filter efficiency of approximately 42%.
-From this, it can be inferred that the safety factor should be a bit larger 2.4.
-Due to possible fluctuations in the event generation, it is wise to increase the safety factor somewhat.
+From this, it can be inferred that the safety factor should be a bit larger than 2.4.
+Due to possible statistical variation in the event generation, it is wise to increase the safety factor somewhat.
 A value of 2.5 should be sufficient for this sample.

 Update the safety factor and run the same Gen_tf.py